Are you planning to take the SAT in the future? Here are some tips to help you prepare:

 - You cannot return to earlier sections to change your answers.

-- You cannot exceed the allotted time on any section.
+- You cannot exceed the allotted time on any section unless you have been approved for special accommodations.

 - You can choose the order in which you complete your questions within a section.

-- You can flip through the section you are on at the beginning to see what types of questions are coming up and formulate a strategy.
+- You can flip through the section you are currently working on to see what types of questions are coming up and formulate a strategy.

 - Learning general SAT test-taking strategies and tactics for each particular section can greatly improve a student’s score.
 In addition, many students find it very beneficial to learn some strategies for time management since timed tests are not frequently given in schools and many students are not accustomed to this type of pressure.